-Also, a listed company with a board of statutory auditors will be obligated to have an outside director after the latest amendment to the Companies Act becomes effective.
+Also, a listed company with a board of statutory auditors is obligated to have an outside director under the Companies Act.

 Furthermore, the TSA Regulations and the Corporate Governance Code have certain requirements or recommendations in relation to "independent" outside directors.
 An independent outside director is an outside director who satisfies the "independent officer" criteria as established by the Tokyo Stock Exchange.
 According to these criteria, an outside director who is an executive director or officer of one of the company's main business partners, or an expert who receives a substantial amount of fees or compensation from the company, is not qualified to be an "independent" outside director.
 In this sense, the "independent officer" criteria is more stringent than the "outside director" criteria under the Companies Act.

-Under the Corporate Governance Code, if a listed company does not appoint two or more independent outside directors, it must publicly explain the reason why.
+Under the Corporate Governance Code, if a listed company on the Prime Market does not appoint such number of independent outside directors as to constitute one-third or more of its directors (or if a listed company on other markets does not appoint two or more independent outside directors), it must publicly explain the reason why (after the introduction of new market segmentation at the Tokyo Stock Exchange scheduled for 4 April 2022).
+Under the Corporate Governance Code, it is also recommended that a person who has experience managing other companies be included among such independent outside directors.